TRUEPIC/vision-api-types/README.md

 The files in this directory are just copied from the types directory in `vision-api`.
-If you are going to update the types, copy the `src/types` directory from `vision-api` to this directory and then run the following
+If you are going to update the types, copy the `src/types` directory from `vision-api` to this directory.
+You then need to change all of the imports are relative.
+Then run the following
 command:

 ```sh